ereborDeveloper/math-modeling/README.md

 6. Download all Python packages needed in _init_.py.
 7. Run Java & Python main methods

-Java use port 9090, Python use port 5000.
+Java uses port 9090, Python uses port 5000.
+You can test it by using Postman or any HTTP clients.

 You can see unit tests to find out some examples.
 Backend provided with some basic logging in russian.
 <img src="https://sun9-3.userapi.com/GNrNMLNPEY2sCLvrEgnJK6qqp0mGcc-vPUV-4A/XfQZCIOVKqc.jpg" />